Close the panel.

 Click on to open the chord progression browser.
 Select a progression, and drop it on the Master Track as shown here:

 Select the track (click in the track header, e.g. on the Piano label).
 If you press 'H' the track will be filled with phrases that are suitable to preview master track chords.
 You can divide or join the chord sections by double-clicking.
 Move chord section boundaries by horizontal dragging:

-You can set the individual chords in two different ways: either by clicking on the master track chord name to open the chord palette, or right-clicking on a chord section which opens the Master Track Inspector
+You can set the individual chords in many different ways: clicking on the chord offers chord suggestions, opening the chord selector, typing the chord name, or entering a chord from your MIDI keyboard.
+Right-clicking on a chord section which opens the Master Track Inspector

-Right click on a track header to open the track inspector, where you can set the name, colour, instrument, articulation ad other properties for tracks.
-'Track Hints' is important: it will specify if the track should use acoustic guitar chords, or the track is a percussion track.
-If guitar chords are chosen, the track will look up the master track chord from a guitar chord database and use the guitar chord notes instead of the keyboard chord notes.
+Right click on a track header to open the track inspector, where you can set the name, colour, instrument, voicing, articulation and other properties for tracks.
+You can make percussion tracks, which are optimized for percussions, but are still phrase-based.
+Use the 'Acoustic Guitar' voicing if you want to use acoustic guitar chords.
+In this case the track will look up the master track chords from a guitar chord database and use the guitar chord notes instead of the keyboard chord notes.